forcedotcom/devops-center-feedback/KNOWNISSUES.md

-# Managed Package Installation Failure - The post install script failed.
+# Managed Package Installation Failure - The post install script failed

 ### Issue
-During package installation, in our post-installation Apex script, we’re attempting to create a new permission set for our users who can manage environments.
-This permission set is named `sf_devops_InitializeEnvironments`, and is setting the following permissions:
+During package installation, our post-installation Apex script is attempting to create a new permission set for our users who can manage environments.
+This permission set is named `sf_devops_InitializeEnvironments` and is setting the following permissions:

     Modify Metadata Through Metadata API Functions (required for our use cases) View Setup and Configuration (required by Modify Metadata Through Metadata API Functions)